jjhesk/hkm-progress-button/README.md

 ### Integration

-The lib is available on Maven Central, you can find it with [Gradle, please]
+The lib is available on maven jitpack, so you will need to add a class path for custom repos
 ```
 	dependencies {
-	        compile 'com.github.jjhesk:hkm-progress-button:v0.1'
+	        compile 'com.github.jjhesk:hkm-progress-button:[the lastest version name or code]'
 	}
 ```